-A school may be required to revise its loan certification procedures for students who gain or regain eligibility during an enrollment period or who request a loan during the second or subsequent payment period in the current enrollment period.
+A school may be required to revise its loan certification procedures for students who gain or regain eligibility or who request a loan during the second or subsequent payment period in the current enrollment period/loan period.

 Lender/Servicer: None.